jacopoRodeschini/Statistica-1/README.md

 > Exercise session for the statistics I course (Prof. Colombi Roberto)

 Tutor: Jacopo Rodeschini (jacopo.rodeschini [at] unibg.it)
 Moodle: Statistica cod.
 22019 a.a.
-2022-23 ([page](https://elearning15.unibg.it/course/view.php?id=3877))
+2022-24 ([page](https://elearning15.unibg.it/))

 ## How the exercise are organised
-The exercise session will be useful to understand how to solve probability problems.
-The exercises cover all topics which are discussed during the course.
+The exercise sessions will be useful to understand and solve probability and statistics problems.
+The exercises cover all topics discussed during the course.
 The same type of exercises will be proposed in the exams.

+The program is devised in two fundamental blocks.
+The first block covers probability computation and combinatoric calculus.
+The second block covers statistical inference, hypothesis testing and linear regression.

-For the exercises, we will use R software, so could be useful to use during the lesson a personal PC with R software installed.
+For the exercises, we will use R software, so it could be useful to use during the lesson a personal PC with R software installed.

 ## How to Install R (ubuntu OS)
 R is a programming language for statistical computing and graphics.
 R is used among data miners, bioinformaticians and statisticians for data analysis and developing statistical software.
-Users have created packages to augment the functions of the R language.
 Official documentation for R installation can be found at the following [link](https://cran.r-project.org/bin/linux/ubuntu/fullREADME.html).

 ```.sh
 # Add the r-project repository.